iilab/openmentoring-content/en/topics/practice-1-emergencies/2-account-hijacked/3-6-learn.md

 If these steps do not work and your account is being abused, contact the platform provider directly.
-Explain...
+Most providers have a "Support" page where you can find out how to do this.
 <br>
 Alternatively, contact the following organisations for possible support in shutting the account down.
 Immediate Support/Digital?